Askannz/optimus-manager/README.md

 In practice, here is what happens when switching to the Intel GPU (for example) :
 1. Your login manager is automatically stopped, which also stops the X server (warning : this closes all opened applications)
-2. The Nvidia modules are unloaded and `nouveau` is loaded instead to switch off the card (this can also be done with `bbswitch` if `nouveau` does not work)
+2. The Nvidia modules are unloaded and either `bbswitch` or `nouveau` are loaded instead. `bbswitch` is used to turn off the card on machines which do not support power management from the kernel, while `nouveau` is the open-source driver for Nvidia cards, which allows you to use external outputs even in Intel mode.
 3. The configuration for X and your login manager is updated (note that the configuration is saved to dedicated files, this will *not* overwrite any of your own configuration files)
 4. The login manager is restarted.

-I am well-aware this is still a *hacky* solution.
+Before using optimus-manager, be aware that this is still a *hacky* solution and may have stability issues with some desktop environments/display managers.

 I will happily deprecate this tool the day Nvidia implements proper GPU offloading in their Linux driver.

 Installation